ajs787/deep-fryer/README.md

 # meme deep-fryer

-This is a tool to deep-fry any image saved on your device.
-You can use it by running it in your terminal.
+This is a tool to deep-fry any image saved on your mac.
+You can use it by running it in your terminal. (has only been tested for macOS compatibility)

 ## step 1: clone the repo in any folder
 git clone https://github.com/ajs787/deep-fryer.git